miguelhermar/MLflow-Project/README.md

 	sudo usermod -aG docker ubuntu

 	newgrp docker

+	docker --version (verify that docker is installed)

 # 6. Configure EC2 as self-hosted runner:
     setting>actions>runner>new self hosted runner> choose os> then run command one by one

 	A self-hosted runner is a server that hosts the runner application which listens for available jobs in GitHub Actions or other CI/CD (Continuous Integration/Continuous Deployment) systems.
-When a job becomes available, the runner application on the server picks it up and runs the job on that serve
+When a job becomes available, the runner application on the server picks it up and runs the job on that server.

 # 7. Setup github secrets: